CiscoDevNet/terraform-provider-fmc/docs/data-sources/ftd_platform_settings_http_access.md

 - `enable_http_server` (Boolean) Enable HTTP server.
 - `http_configurations` (Attributes List) List of allowed HTTP connections. (see [below for nested schema](#nestedatt--http_configurations))
-- `port` (Number) Port on which the HTTP server will listen.
+- `http_server_port` (Number) Port on which the HTTP server will listen.
 Please don't use 80 or 1443.
 - `type` (String) Type of the object; this value is always 'HttpAccessSetting'.

 <a id="nestedatt--http_configurations"></a>